 To keep your family and property safe, outdoor camera systems are your first line of defense.
 Apart from posing as a deterrent to burglars and intruders, outdoor security cameras provide you forewarning.

 An outdoor surveillance and monitoring unit can inform you of the on-goings outside your property: Who rang the doorbell?
 What just made those strange noises outside?
-More importantly, they can give you time to alert law enforcement at the first sign of an imminent threat.
+More importantly, they can give you time to alert law enforcement at the first sign theft, burglary, or an imminent threat.

 There are countless security camera options, and choosing the right one for you can be mystifying.
 Store shelves and online descriptions can be a blur of information.
 Terms like infrared, CCD chips and CCTV can be hard to keep up.